 It should be noted that the governance of the class will be regulated by the CRs, DCs and ACs.

-Assessment of the Behaviour, Conduct and Integrity of Student: Endorsement in PG Diploma
+Assessment of the Behaviour, Conduct and Integrity of Student: Endorsement in MBA

 Reshuffling of Class

 183 In order to promote more interaction with different group of students within the institute